dstufft/caremad.io/README.md

 2. Ensure that you have hugo installed: ``brew install hugo`` or download from https://github.com/spf13/hugo/releases.

-3. Download the Fonts from Typography.com and put them in ``static/static/fonts/``.

-4. Start the hugo server
+3. Start the hugo server

    ```bash
     $ make serve